Otus-DevOps-2018-09/revard_microservices/README.md

 #### Prepare infra.

-Run `make`.
+Run `make; eval $(docker-machine env docker-host); make`.
 By default it will create docker-machine in gce and run docker-compose to setup all containers.
 Dont forget to setup USER_NAME and GOOGLE_PROJECT variables.
 There is also some useful features in Makefile.

 #### Monitoring